Did you even know there are different types of sparklers you could get? I know, I was just as shocked to hear.

 If this is on your list of must-haves on your wedding day, you should ask the venue before you actually book the place or buy anything.

 Get the LONG sparklers for the exit

 This is for obvious reasons.
 The longer they are, the longer they last.

 We can not recommend these sparklers enough if you want to add some fun to your wedding send-off:

 People are a bit more.. cheerful late in the evening after a wedding so please don’t forget to give this job to someone who can keep the people in check and organize things fairly smoothly.
 After a long day of shooting, your photographer would definitely need some help so a few groomsmen or close friends would be greatly appreciated.

 Have several BBQ type lighters

 Please don’t rely on one lighter for your 100+ guests.
 The moment you end lighting your sparklers, half of your guests will have nothing left to play with.
-So have at least 1 for every 10 people or so, and BE QUICK when you start lighting them!

 But again, this is not the job of the bride and groom, it’s usually the job of the groomsmen so a short lesson on sparklers would surely help.